 \section{Influences on collective minds}

-The computational model allows us to explore how editorial agenda-setting and community dynamics affect the collective minds of online news communities characterized by different filter and memory strengths.
-We implement six different editorial and community influences in Table \ref{table:1}, by tuning these parameters or applying modifications to model components (see Method), and observe their impacts on community semantic networks compared to baseline dynamics.
+The computational model allows us to explore how editorial agenda-setting and community dynamics affect the collective mind of online news communities with varying levels of filter and memory strength.
+We implement six different editorial and community influences in Table \ref{table:1} by tuning these parameters or modifying model components (see Method), and observe their effects on community semantic networks relative to baseline dynamics.